juergmar/JaxBSchemaGenerationExample/README.md

 To customize the generated classes:

-1. Modify the `bindings.xjb` file to change:
-    - Package names
-    - Class names
-    - Property naming
-    - Type mappings

-2. Update the XSD files for:
+1. Update the XSD files for:
     - Data structure changes
     - Validation rules
     - New elements or types